Animal and Plant Health Agency (APHA) is committed to providing high quality services.

 Your complaint must be made to your MP within 12 months from the day you became aware of the issue you are complaining about.
 If the Ombudsman receives a case after this deadline they will only investigate if they consider there are special circumstances in which to do so.

-To ensure the APHA complaints procedure is working correctly and meeting our objectives, we will contact a sample of complainants to ask if they were happy with the complaints process and ask if the process above was followed.
+To ensure the APHA complaints procedure is working correctly and meeting our objectives, we may contact a random sample of people who have previously complained to the agency, to ask if:

 Feedback received will be anonymous and will contribute to our performance measurement.